jloramas/bitnami-docker-java-play/README.md

 In this tutorial we walk you through using the Bitnami docker images during the development lifecycle of a Swift application.

-### Eclipse Che Developer Workspace

-You can also use this Development environment to create an Eclipse Che on-demand workspace with a sample project ready to start developing.
+You can download this repository locally to your computer to start working with the tutorial, or you can just create an  on-demand Eclipse Che development workspace with everything you need on it.

+#### Eclipse Che Development Workspace

 Click the link below to automatically create and launch a Swift environment workspace on Codenvy:

 [![Contribute](http://beta.codenvy.com/factory/resources/codenvy-contribute.svg)](https://beta.codenvy.com/f/?url=https%3A%2F%2Fgithub.com%2Fjuan131%2Fbitnami-docker-swift%2Ftree%2Fche)

 You can find the configuation files used on the previous link in the [Che branch](https://github.com/juan131/bitnami-docker-swift/tree/che).
 You can find more information about Eclipse Che workspaces at the [Eclipse Che Official Documentation](https://eclipse-che.readme.io/docs/introduction)

-If you are not interested on Eclipse Che on-demand workspaces, you can skip this step and follow the documentation below.
+If want to start developing locally skip this step and follow the documentation below.

 # Why Docker?